dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 This ```New``` method is inherited from the base class.
 Since ```New``` is a method, we can override and overload it just like anything else.
 We create constructors by creating a new method with the same name as the class.
-Here I'll create an overload method to assign the name as an option.
+Here I'll create an overload method to assign the name property at object creation time.
 ```powershell
 class human
 {